-- A) t-SNE plot of the top 10,000 most statistically significant peaks identified by ImpulseDE2, colored by IDE2 max fit. - B) t-SNE plot of the same points from A colored by Mfuzz cluster. - C) Distribution of peak position categories by Mfuzz cluster. - D) Standardized accessibility plot for top 1000 peaks with strongest membership in each of the 9 clusters.
-Each library is plotted as a separate point along the line plot. - E) ImpulseDE2 model fits for the top 200 peaks with strongest membership in each of the 9 clusters. - F) Histogram of when all peaks in each cluster achieve their maximum accessibility as calculated by IDE2 max fit. - G) Line plots showing Omni-ATAC accessibility (dashed line, black axis), NucleoATAC signal (dotted line, blue axis), and relative NucleoATAC histone occupancy (solid line, pink axis) for peaks in each cluster across time.
-Each box contains a line plot summarizing each of the three signals at all peaks within that cluster with respect to a given developmental Omni-ATAC-Seq library.
+- A) t-SNE plot of the top 10,000 most statistically significant peaks identified by ImpulseDE2 (IDE2), colored by IDE2 max fit. - B) t-SNE plot of the same points from A colored by Mfuzz cluster. - C) Distribution of peak position categories by Mfuzz cluster.
+Clusters, 1, 2, and 8 appeared to be enriched for "unknown" peaks, while other clusters appeared to be enriched for distal intergenic peaks. - D) Standardized accessibility plot for top 1000 peaks with strongest membership in each of the 9 clusters.
+Each library is plotted as a separate point along the line plot.
+Line color indicates the cluster membership value for each peak in each plot, with dark red indicating strong cluster membership, and blue indicating weaker cluster membership. - E) Line plots showing Omni-ATAC accessibility (solid line, blue axis) and NucleoATAC signal (dashed line, black axis) for peaks in each cluster across time.
+Each box contains a line plot summarizing each signal at all peaks within that cluster with respect to a given developmental Omni-ATAC-Seq library.
 The center of each line plot reflects the average signal at the center of all Omni-ATAC-Seq peaks in that cluster at that developmental stage.
 Signal is visualized at 0.4kb upstream and downstream of peak centers.
 Within each signal type, the axes across line plots for each cluster are identical.
+Dotted lines around subsections of the plot highlight regions of interest.
+Dotted blue lines indicate the time point during which peaks in a given cluster achieved both maximum accessibility and decreased nucleosome occupancy.
+Dotted red lines indicate the time point during which peaks in a given cluster achieved both maximum accessibility and increased nucleosome occupancy.